Fabrizio-Fabrice/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 Once the download is finished, you can proceed to write the installer onto a USB drive.

-* Note: The entire USB drive will be formatted
+* Note: The entire USB drive will be formatted MacOS Extended, and overwrites even an unmounted APFS volume.
+The entire device is erased.

 | Select Downloaded Installer | Select disk to format |
 | :--- | :--- |